 The US government and the private banking cartel known as the Federal Reserve, in cahoots with a very compliant and complicit mainstream media, are doing everything in their vast and considerable power to convince us that we are living in an golden era of risk-free prosperity.
 And that tomorrow will be even better.

-Now, regular readers of PeakProsperity.com’s reports will know there’s a mountain of evidence contracting this.
+Now, regular readers of PeakProsperity.com’s reports will know there’s a mountain of evidence contradicting this.
 But it’s critical to understand that our leaders are following the same playbook politicians have used since time began: Deny, deny, deny… and then finally admit the obvious.

-So let’s take those three giant steps backwards and see if we can spot the flaw in the ‘everything is awesome!’ meme that the Fed and its fellow world central banks are trying to paint for everyone by flooding the system with so much freshly-printed money that nobody has any clue what anything is truly worth anymore.
+So let’s take those three giant steps backwards and see if we can spot the flaw in the ‘everything is awesome!’ meme that the Federal Reserve and its fellow world central banks are trying to paint for everyone by flooding the system with so much freshly-printed money that nobody has any clue what anything is truly worth anymore.